ArtifactDB/artifactdb-backend/docs/config.md

 different components of an ArtifactDB instance, such as Elasticsearch, storages, schemas, etc...
 A single YAML file can be used, but can also result in a lenghty content.
 To address this issue, the configuration content can optionally be split across multiple files.
 These files are loaded and merged sequentially, based on the root-level keys representing *sections* (see below), in alphatical order.
-If multiple files contains duplicated configuration content, the last one merged one will take precedence.
+If multiple files contains duplicated configuration content, the last merged one will take precedence.

 ## Sections